SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/update.md

 # Update a selection

 When you update a selection, you can see how many members (records) it has at the present time.
-You can do this in several ways.

 ## Update from the Navigator